Masks for kids: Local parents and daycare providers speak-out about the mask mandate for kids 2 and older

-The state’s new mask mandate for children 2 and older has prompted some local parents and child care centers to speak-out, they say it’s excessive and harmful.
+LANCASTER, N.Y.
+(WIVB) — The state’s new mask mandate for children two and older has prompted some local parents and child care centers to speak out, they say it’s excessive and harmful.

 “Throughout the last 12 to 18 months, we haven’t seen any issues with kids and all the sudden now we have to start to put masks on them?
 I was very upset and still am,” said Randy Moley Lancaster dad.